Nerve Root Irritation

 - For the times you have to sit ensure you utilise the best possible ergonomic position, sit in a firm chair [like a dinning chair] and no sitting on couches.

 - For the times you have to drive ensure the seat is as close to the pedals as practical and your elbows are quite bent as you drive.
 Where possible get someone to drive for you, especially if you are having troubles using the stick or pedals [safety first].

 - When you walk take small steps and do your best to avoid limping.

 The General Rules to Avoid Aggravation are:

-- DO NOT sit for longer than absolutely necessary
+- Minimise sitting for longer than absolutely necessary.

-- DO NOT prop your head up with pillows to read/use a computer while lying on your back [lying on your side to read or having the laptop up high enough on cushions so you don't have to prop up your head is OK].
+- Avoid propping your head up with pillows to read/use a computer while lying on your back [lying on your side to read or having the laptop up high enough on cushions so you don't have to prop up your head is OK].

 Our aim is to ensure you get back to a healthy life as soon as possible.

-There aren't many conditions where we ask you to avoid or severely limit exercise, but this is one of them.
-All going to plan, you will only have to miss a few days of most of your regular life activities.
+There aren't many conditions where we ask you to avoid or severely limit exercise, but can be one of them.
+Every case is different, so make sure you discuss what is right for your case with your Physiotherapist.
+All going to plan, you will only have to miss a few days at most of your regular life activities.